react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Light Build

 React Syntax Highlighter used in the way described above can have a fairly large footprint.
-For those that desire more control over what exactly they need, there is an option to import a light build.
+For those who desire more control over what exactly they need, there is an option to import a light build.
 If you choose to use this you will need to specifically import desired languages and register them using the registerLanguage export from the light build.
 There is also no default style provided.

 ```js
 import { Light as SyntaxHighlighter } from 'react-syntax-highlighter';